Sunday 15 September 2024

 ...

 Oblivious of the complete environmental breakdown oozing towards them as a flow of lava channeled underneath the arches of a bridge drawn with drastically swerving perspective, a couple walk towards us arm in arm.
-They are conversing, and it is quite obvious that the artist means us to read them as courting.
-The male figure gestures derisively towards another figure leaning back on one elbow to their left, who is perched on top of a recumbent, green, many legged creature, as if to say, 'Hey, look at this lazy lout, he has subdued this beast but now doesn't know what to do with it'.
+They are conversing, and it is quite obvious that we are meant to understand them as a courting couple.
+The male gestures derisively towards another figure leaning back on one elbow to their left, who is perched on top of a recumbent, green, many legged creature, as if to say, 'Hey, look at this lazy lout, he has subdued this beast but now doesn't know what to do with it'.
 But the lout ignores them to look beyond, not to the chaos unfolding, but two more people who have paused under an arch in a building to the far right.
 This couple are quite different in emotional tone.
 They are pictured as having happened upon the scene unfolding in their full moment of horror, corralled into the devastation by the wall to their left and backlit by the late afternoon sun which causes shadows to fall across the whole scene.
 We can see that the figure wearing a blue full-length robe has raised its hands to its face, perhaps to call out, or maybe wipe away tears.
 While the other holds out a short, thin stick, perhaps to indicate their vision, or possibly to attempt some defence, which seems to unlikely to succeed.

 The only other figure in the scene is pictured in the middle distance sitting on a kind of vehicle, preparing to pass over the bridge while driving in front of them a four-legged creature.
 We can see that a second creature of the same type has already passed over the bridge, possibly leading but perhaps being chased.